-North - towards Waterbeach, Northstowe and Ely
+North and Northwest- towards Waterbeach and Ely, and Northstowe

-This corridor will see a significant level of growth over the next two decades and beyond.
 A new town north of Waterbeach, located six miles north of Cambridge along the A10 corridor towards Ely, will be home to a new settlement of around 11,000 dwellings.
-The new town of Northstowe, served by the existing Busway, is also located close to this corridor.
 At the southern end of this corridor is Cambridge Science Park, a major employment site which is part of a wider growth area called North East Cambridge.
-This area will expand to become an important new quarter of Cambridge, with a further 8,350 homes and 15,000 new jobs identified in the Proposed Submission North East Cambridge Area Action Plan that would come forward over the next 20 years and beyond.
+This area will expand to become an important new quarter of Cambridge, with a further 8,350 homes and 15,000 new jobs identified in the proposed North East Cambridge Area Action Plan that would come forward over the next 20 years and beyond.

 Key to building sustainable travel patterns, and a successful thriving community, is comprehensive and reliable public transport and active travel provision, coupled with significantly reduced levels of vehicle trip generation which will be controlled through a vehicular trip budget.
-We will support the Greater Cambridge Partnership in the delivery of a new segregated public transport and active travel corridor between Waterbeach and Cambridge.
-This will be integrated with a new travel hub with parking, to provide a genuine alternative to the private car.
+We will support the GCP in the delivery of a new segregated public transport and active travel corridor between Waterbeach and Cambridge.
+This will be integrated with a new Mobility (Travel) Hub, to provide a genuine alternative to the private car.
 This forms one of four segregated corridor routes into the city that will be integral to the GCP's Cambridge Future Network concept.

-The relocation of Waterbeach railway station, with a larger car park and longer platforms, and a '-Greenways' from Waterbeach to Cambridge and Horningsea to Cambridge for pedestrians, cyclists, and horse riders, will also help to attract drivers away from their cars and create a more sustainable transport system for the region.
+The relocation of Waterbeach railway station, with a larger car park and longer platforms, and 'Greenways' from Waterbeach to Cambridge and Horningsea to Cambridge for active travel users, wheelers, and horse riders, will help to attract drivers away from their cars and create a more sustainable transport system.

-Interventions and improvements to the A10, including at Milton Interchange, will be investigated to support the delivery of the new town north of Waterbeach and assist in the alleviation of severe traffic congestion and safety concerns along the corridor.
+Interventions and improvements to the A10, including at Milton Interchange will be investigated to support the delivery of the new town north of Waterbeach and assist in the alleviation of severe traffic congestion and safety concerns along the corridor.
 This will be accompanied by parallel infrastructure for non-motorised users.